slicervm/docs.slicervm.com/docs/examples/jenkins.md

 ## Jenkins

+Jenkins is a popular CI/CD tool with a rich history in the industry.
+Compared to newer products like GitHub Actions, it has much less complexity, and when used with Slicer, jobs launch almost instantly.

+There are two use-cases for Jenkins with Slicer:

-1. Run a Jenkins master
+1. Run a Jenkins master and add build-slaves separately or via a public cloud plugin (EC2, GCE, etc)
-2. Add ephemeral Jenkins build slaves to an existing or new Jenkins master (inside or outside of Slicer)
+2. Add ephemeral build slaves to a Jenkins master (existing, or hosted in Slicer)

+Read about [Jenkins and Slicer](https://actuated.com/blog/bringing-firecracker-to-jenkins) including a demo video showing how fast builds can start.

 ## Run a Jenkins master